 With pale rose walls on the outside and stunning stained glass on the inside, the Roman Catholic St. George Church is found in the middle of town, but provides a cozy, quiet escape from the city streets once you step inside.
 Construction started way back in the 1600’s (over a demolished Lutheran Church) but was still undergoing changes and adaptations all the way until 1895.
 The clock you see topping the church was installed three times — the one you see now is the 3rd, set in 1904 and is still running over a 100 years later.
+If you're able to time your visit during the spring, the blooms against the church are incredible!
 Find it on Voloshyna vul.
 9.

 The Longest Tree Tunnel In Europe

 Big fan of romantic, tree-lined streets?
 Uzhgorod has you covered, boasting the longest Linden Tree Street in all of Europe.
 It stretches for over a mile, fringing the embankment of the river that cuts through the city itself, making it the best place in the city for a stroll.
 There are a few different kinds of trees planted here, so you’ll encounter blooms all spring and summer long.
 Visit in the autumn, and you’ll be surrounded with a canopy of golden yellow and orange leaves.
 You’ll see people walking, biking, turning off to sit in the parks and cafes that are found between the trees.